Exclusive: Delta pilots received record overtime while MAX crisis hit rivals - unions

 The Boeing 737 MAX was grounded worldwide in March following two fatal crashes that killed 346 people within five months.

-Reporting by Tracy Rucinski; Editing by Nick Zieminski
+Reporting by Tracy Rucinski in Chicago; Editing by Nick Zieminski and Matthew Lewis